z4kon/Phite/README.md

 // Include Lolphite.Core
 using Lolphite.Core

 // Use library entry point, to initialize it.
-You can pass Api key in here, or set it manually in GetKey Class.
+You can pass Api key here directly, or set it manually in GetKey Class.
 Latter is recommended. var summonerDTO = EntryPoint.Initialize(PlatformRoute.EUW1, "Agurin", "RGAPI-12345678-1234-1234-1234-1234567891012");

 // example